Trump Administration To Planned Parenthood: Return Coronavirus Relief Funds

 The Trump administration is asking local Planned Parenthood affiliates around the U.S. to return millions of dollars in loans received through the federal government's coronavirus relief package.

 In letters obtained by NPR, the Small Business Administration, which administers the Paycheck Protection Program, informs local affiliates that they are ineligible under the program's rules intended to limit the funds to small businesses and nonprofit organizations.
-In total, the letters say, Planned Parenthood affiliates nationwide have applied for more than $80 million through the forgivable loan program, which was set up through the CARES Act.
+In total, the letters say, Planned Parenthood affiliates nationwide have applied for more than $80 million through the forgivable-loan program, which was set up through the CARES Act.

 Under the program's rules, small businesses and nonprofits with fewer than 500 employees can apply for forgivable loans.
 Planned Parenthood officials say local member organizations that fall within those limitations — not the larger, national group — applied for and received the funds.